-While the school is closed due to coronavirus, the following links and downloads will allow your child to continue with their learning at home.
+The following links to websites will also allow your child to continue with their learning at home.
 Some websites may require personal passwords which have already been sent home with your child.
-If you go on Purple Mash, there will be new 2Dos – don’t forget to read the instructions carefully.
+There are also worksheets here that you can download – you don’t always need a printer, just write down any answers on paper instead.
 If you hand in work on Purple Mash, you’ll get a message from Miss Edwards!

-Get Moving and be active – PE with Joe Wicks daily at 9am Monday to Friday on YouTube – click here
+Get Moving and be active – PE with Joe Wicks on YouTube – click here

 Kids workout to do at home – click here

-Welcome to Mathletics – interactive mathmatics activities, games and challenges.
+Welcome to Mathletics – interactive mathematics activities, games and challenges.

 Twinkl – work packs